|Editor-in-chief: Dave Cross, PhD, Embry-Riddle Aeronautical University – Worldwide|

 |Associate Editor: Ghazal Barari, PhD, Embry-Riddle Aeronautical University – Worldwide|

 The IJAAA is the peer-reviewed journal of Embry-Riddle Aeronautical University - Worldwide College of Aeronautics.
 With one of the most recognized names in aviation education across the globe and almost 90 years of excellence, Embry-Riddle Aeronautical University provides a premier publication outlet for scholars, industry stakeholders, and government entities.
 The editorial focus is on the global issues that are currently facing the aviation, aeronautics, and aerospace segments.The IJAAA is open access and there are no fees or charges required of authors or readers.
 The IJAAA upholds the highest standards for publication transparency and ethics.
 We follow the guidelines of the Committee of Publication Ethics.

 NOTE: Only works listed under "articles" are peer-reviewed.
 Others are selected by editorial review.

-Current Issue: Volume 2, Issue 3 (2015)
+Current Issue: Volume 8, Issue 4 (2021)

 An integrated method for airline company supplier selection based on the entropy and vikor methods: a real case study